How to Fix "WiFi doesn't have a valid IP configuration" Error on Windows 10

 Uninstall Your Antivirus Software

 Users report that antivirus software is associated with the "WiFi doesn't have a valid IP configuration" error.
-If this is the case, then you will need to uninstall it from your Windows operating system.
+If this is the case, you will need to uninstall it from your Windows operating system.

 If your Internet connection works after the uninstall, you can reinstall your antivirus software (we recommend the latest version) or switch to different antivirus software.
 Uninstall your antivirus software and see if this helps.